oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    ```

-   Place the above model snippet in a file named `/tmp/mii-sample/mydatasource.yaml` and then use it in the later step where we deploy the model ConfigMap, or alternatively, use the same data source that's provided in `/tmp/mii-sample/model-configmaps/datasource/model.20.datasource.yaml`.
+   Place the above model snippet in a file named `/tmp/mii-sample/mydatasource.yaml` and then use it in the later step where you deploy the model ConfigMap, or alternatively, use the same data source that's provided in `/tmp/mii-sample/model-configmaps/datasource/model.20.datasource.yaml`.

 1. Create the data source secret.